-(n) Engine Oil Replacement Reminder Light (for vehicles sold in the U.S.A.)
+(m) Engine Oil Replacement Reminder Light (Except for Canada)

-This light reminds you when to replace the engine oil.
+This light acts as a reminder to replace the engine oil.

 This light will come on when the ignition key is turned to "ON" and will go off after about a few seconds.